adargut/GoCarting/README.md

 **Tips:**

 - Items are represented as JSONs
+- To run this, simply navigate to /GoCarting/blob/master/target/GoCarting-1.0.jar
 - To avoid 405 Errors, use PUT request for adding cart items, DELETE request for deletion, and GET request otherwise

 ## Author